iavcoelho/OLLVM_Workshop/passes/0x08_ControlFlowFlattening/README.md

-# Control Flow Flattening LLVM Pass
+# Control Flow Flattening Pass

 This is naive implementation of a Control Flow Flattening obfuscation pass.
 The core idea of the pass is to eliminate direct branches between basic blocks and instead route all execution through a central "dispatcher" block.
 This dispatcher uses a state variable to determine which block to execute next, effectively turning the control flow into a large switch statement.